-Income Payable to the Division of Medicaid in the Month of Entry into a Nursing Facility
+Income Payable to the Division of Medicaid in the Month of Entry into a Nursing Facility - applies to LTC Income Trusts

 A portion of the individual's income may be protected in the month of entry into a nursing facility.
-When income protection is applicable, income that is \$1 less than the institutional income limit is not payable to the nursing facility.
-Income that is above the amount that is \$1 less than the institutional income limit is payable to the Division of Medicaid under the terms of the Income Trust.
+When income protection is applicable, income that is \$1 less than the institutional income limit is protected, i.e., not payable to the nursing facility.
+Income that is above this amount is payable to the Division of Medicaid under the terms of the Income Trust.
 Payment is due within 30-days of the notice issued by DOM approving eligibility.
 The approval notice informs the Trustee of the amount payable for the month of entry.